apache/mxnet/scala-package/native/README.md

 JNI native code requires a header file that matches the java/scala interface, this file is usually generated with javah.

-In our case, jni_helper_func.h is generated and will be used to compile native code.
+In our case, org_apache_mxnet_native_c.h is generated and will be used to compile native code.

+To improve build performance, we check in generated org_apache_mxnet_native_c.h file.
+And we added a check to detect mismatch with Scala code and generated header.
+The checker will make sure we won't forget to update org_apache_mxnet_native_c.h file.

 ## Linker options